javiserna/Rotation-models-CTTS/readme.md

 The model provides an evolutive track of the stellar rotation ($`v\sin(i)`$ and/or $`P_{rot}`$) for a specific input value [$`M_{\ast}`$, $`B_{\ast}`$, $`\chi`$, $`P^{in}_{rot}`$, $`\dot{M}^{in}_{acc}`$].
 These output values are particularly valuable as they can be directly compared with observational data (see some applications below).

+We provide some outcomes from the use of these models below:

-For instance, in our article (Serna et al., 2023, Submitted to ApJ), we show evolutive tracks for specific cases varying one input parameter while others remain fixed.
+In our article (Serna et al., 2023, Submitted to ApJ), we show evolutive tracks for specific cases varying one input parameter while others remain fixed.

 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_A.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_B.png?raw=true" width="400"/>
 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_C.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_D.png?raw=true" width="400"/>
 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_E.png?raw=true" width="400"/>

-Our main result was to present a grid of models including all the parameters space for expected values in CTTS (~$`2.2 \times 10^{6}`$ evolutive tracks in total) and present a comparison with observations.
+We also present a grid of models using a parameters space of expected values in CTTS (~$`2.2 \times 10^{6}`$ evolutive tracks in total) and present a comparison with observations.

 The grid of models is illustrated as follows as a density plot of $`v\sin(i)=\frac{\pi}{4}v_{rot}`$ as a function of the age, in different values of mass.
 The black line shows the grid's median $`v\sin(i)`$, while the gray line contains 90\% of the models below it.
 The color scale represents the number of models per hex bin pixel.
 The white dots represent the $`v\sin(i)`$ and age for a sample of CTTS from [Hernández et al., 2014](https://iopscience.iop.org/article/10.1088/0004-637X/794/1/36) and [Briceño et al., 2019](https://iopscience.iop.org/article/10.3847/1538-3881/aaf79b).